arunvelsriram/blog-backup/ckge0ucq60auxpas1blbvh900.md

-## Using Alacritty as a Neovim GUI
+## Starting Neovim in a Separate Alacritty Window

+> This is not a full-fledged Neovim GUI.
+All it does is separates the terminal and editor like a GUI wihout compromising performance.

 I have been using [Alacritty](https://github.com/alacritty/alacritty) + [Tmux](https://github.com/tmux/tmux) as my default terminal for 2 years now and am very happy with it.

 [Vim](https://www.vim.org/) is one of my go to editors.
 I use [Neovim](https://neovim.io/), a Vim fork with additional features.
-For any development activities I find it inconvenient to use Vim inside terminal as I will be using it for various other things.
+For any development activities I find it inconvenient to use Vim inside terminal as I will be using the terminal for various other things as well.
 I prefer a GUI.
 For Neovim there are a lot of GUIs available as mentioned in [their wiki page](https://github.com/neovim/neovim/wiki/Related-projects).
 I have used VimR, Oni, gnvim and neovide.
 Among them I chose VimR as I find it very stable.
 However, none of these GUIs were as fast as Neovim running inside terminals like Alacritty.

 Recently I came to know that, any number of Alacritty instances can be started using the `alacritty` commad.
 It has an option to start Alacritty with a different configuration.
 Also, we can pass a command the will be executed on startup.
 It even has a way to set a custom title in title bar.
-On looking at these options I got an idea, which is using Alacritty like a Neovim GUI.
+On looking at these options I got an idea of starting Neovim in a separate Alacritty window similar to a Neovim GUI.

 ```
 > alacritty -h